spotify/luigi/doc/configuration.rst

 These parameters control the smtp server setup.

 host
-  Hostname for sending mail throug smtp.
+  Hostname for sending mail through smtp.
 Defaults to localhost.

 local_hostname
   If specified, overrides the FQDN of localhost in the HELO/EHLO